Billund, Denmark: Tourism

 Billund is a popular tourist destination for families.
 Many of the town's attractions are connected by a Playline trail, which was designed to provide tourists with a safe, child-friendly path around the town.
-Legoland Billund draws 2 million tourists per year to Billund.
+Legoland Billund Resort draws 2 million tourists per year to Billund.

 Another visitor attraction, Lego House opened in September 2017.
 It was designed by Bjarke Ingels Group to have the appearance of a stack of Lego bricks and features restaurants, play zones and a public square.

 Billund is also the location of Lalandia, the largest water park in Scandinavia.
 It is situated close to Legoland and includes a tropical water park named the Aquadome and other leisure activities, such as bowling, ice skating and mini golf.
 In the centre of town a Teddy Bear Art Museum is also open to visitors and is located in the former home of Godtfred Kirk Christiansen.

 A children's adventure park named WOW Park is situated ten minutes from Billund.
 It provides a tree-top adventure experience set within a forest.
-Other attractions include the Vandel Museum.